Photo by Jeff Scott

 Comments: These two federal agents deal with crimes on reservations all over the country, so one gets a feel for various Native American issues.

 Tony Hillerman, who passed away in 2008 at the age of 83, did more than write a wonderful series of books.
 He invented a new subgenre of mysteries—the Native American mystery.
 In 2013, his daughter, Anne Hillerman, wrote a new mystery featuring her father’s beloved characters, so the series lives on!
-We can also enjoy the other mystery series with a Native American theme inspired by the popularity of Hillerman’s works.
-So in honor of Mr. Hillerman, reread his books and try these authors who follow in his footsteps:
+If you enjoy Hillerman’s works, take a look at the following list of other books featuring a Native American theme.

 Featured Tribe: Aleut